 | Change products | Add new, keep existing | Restructure the whole mix |

 The standard true up adds only.
-You cannot drop licenses you over deployed, which is why uncontrolled growth through the year converts directly into cost.
+You cannot drop licenses you over deployed, which is why uncontrolled growth through the year converts straight into recurring cost.

 Preparation is a year long discipline.
-The count on anniversary day simply photographs whatever state your estate is in.
+The count on anniversary day simply photographs whatever state your estate is in, so the work happens before the shutter.

 The true up is due each year on the EA anniversary, with the order typically submitted shortly before that date.
-The final true up of a three year term also reconciles the whole period before renewal.
+The final true up of a three year term also reconciles the whole period before the agreement renews.

-You count the increase in licensed users or devices and added products since the last reconciliation, then order the difference at your agreed price level.
-You pay for the additions for the remaining term, not retroactively for the full year in most cases.
+You count the increase in licensed users or devices and any added products since the last reconciliation, then order the difference at your agreed price level for the remaining term.
+The Microsoft Product Terms define how each product is counted.

 Generally no. The standard EA true up only adds licenses, it does not remove them.
-Reductions usually wait until renewal, which is why right sizing before you sign or renew matters more than the annual true up.
+Reductions usually wait until renewal, which is why right sizing through the year and before you renew matters more than the annual count itself.

 Missing or under reporting a true up is a compliance gap that surfaces in an audit or at renewal.
-Microsoft can require the back order plus the additions, so accurate annual reporting protects you from a larger reconciliation later.
+Microsoft can require the back order plus the new additions, so accurate annual reporting protects you from a larger and costlier reconciliation later.

 Microsoft renewal moves, the EA framework, the M365 SKU framework, the Copilot framework, and the buyer side moves across the full Microsoft estate.